peterdemin/peterdemin.github.io/collector.md

 ## Prerequisites

-You'll need to host a Linux server somewhere.
+* You'll need to host a Linux server somewhere.
-You'll need a domain to serve the API requests.
+* You'll need a domain to serve the API requests.
-It can be a tiny virtual machine, like Google's free tier f1-micro.
+* It can be a tiny virtual machine, like Google's free tier f1-micro.
-It can be a Heroku node, which will save a few minutes configuring nginx.
+* It can be a Heroku node, which will save a few minutes configuring nginx.
-You'll need to be familiar with shell to install and configure service.
+* You'll need to be familiar with shell to install and configure service.
+* The page with the email signup form can be hosted anywhere, for example on GitHub pages.

 ## What you get